PeterDrake/drakepedia/data_structures/queues.md

 - Cormen *et al.*, *Introduction to Algorithms, 3rd Edition*, Section 10.1

 ## Questions
+1. :star: What is the difference between a stack and a queue?
 1. :star::star: Here is an array-based queue:

     ![q is an array-based queue.
 The data array contains 5, 2, 7, and an unused cell.
 Front is 0 and back is 3.](array_queue_example.svg)